 First Month Checklist

-You won’t have any classes until early September so chances are you will spend a lot of time at your desk at the BOE, town office, or your base school.
+You won’t have any classes until early September so chances are you will spend a lot of time at your desk at the BoE, town office, or your base school.

 The following is a list of recommendations for what you should do during your first month.
 It’s overwhelming and you’ll be tired, but invest in your new life early!